thefool309/potential-octo-tribble/README.md

 currently I have uploaded a simple nested for loop exercise in a C++ file called "pyramid.cpp".

-num_guess_while_loop taught me while loops and was technically my first nested loop
+num_guess_while_loop.cpp taught me while loops and was technically my first nested loop

-the-contract helped me figure out if statemonts and contains my first for loop.
+the-contract.cpp helped me figure out if statements and contains my first for loop.

 I have uploaded NPC and NPC++, two versions of a DND 5e character generator I'm working on.
 These are built in Python and C++ respectively. as I update them elsewhere I will update them here as well.